Table of Contents

 2) PRINCE2: Widely used in the UK and public sector, focusing on structured project frameworks.

-4) CAPM: A solid starting point for those new to Project Management.
+3) CAPM: A solid starting point for those new to Project Management.

-Salary Expectations and Job Prospects for Project Managers
+Project Manager Salary and Job Prospects

 Project Management is not only a satisfying career in terms of job satisfaction but also offers strong earning potential across the globe.
 Salaries and opportunities continue to rise as businesses increasingly depend on skilled professionals to lead complex projects and drive growth.